tesseract-ocr/tessdoc/tess5/TrainingTesseract-5.md

 ask questions about training as [issues](https://github.com/tesseract-ocr/tesseract/issues)!

-# Initial Remark
+**Training with `tesstrain.sh` bash scripts is unsupported/abandoned for Tesseract 5.

-Training with `tesstrain.sh` in unsupported/abandoned for Tesseract 5.
+Please use python scripts from [tesstrain repo](https://github.com/tesseract-ocr/tesstrain) for training.**

-Please use scripts from https://github.com/tesseract-ocr/tesstrain for training.
+# Contents

    * [Introduction](#introduction)
    * [Before You Start](#before-you-start)